polineniavinash/terraform-run-in-awscodebuild/README.md

-Why Run Terraform inside AWS Codebuild
+Why Running Terraform inside AWS Codebuild
 ==================================

 1. Every person in the company can create infrastructure using Terraform, without any configuration in their own laptop.